sparkfun/SparkFun_Thing_Plus_RA6M5/docs/hardware_assembly.md

 ## Breakout Pins
 The [PTH](https://en.wikipedia.org/wiki/Through-hole_technology "Plated Through Holes") pins on the RA6M5 Thing Plus are broken out into 0.1"-spaced pins on the edges of the board.

-??? note "New to soldering?"
+??? tip "New to soldering?"
 	If you have never soldered before or need a quick refresher, check out our [How to Solder: Through-Hole Soldering](https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering) guide.

 	<div class="grid cards col-4" markdown align="center">